scicloj/notespace/README.md

 Version 4 is the most recent version and is in alpha stage.

-Version 3 and Version 2 has been used in some projects.
+Version 3 and Version 2 have been used in some projects.
 We are not planning to develop them further, but please reach out if you need any support.

 ## What is it?